immunefi-team/Bounty_Boosts/Alchemix/31263 - [SC - Critical] RevenueHandlercheckpoint counts unclaimed rewar....md

 # `RevenueHandler.checkpoint` counts unclaimed rewards as new rewards causing reduced rewards for users who have not claimed rewards in time

-Submitted on Wed May 15 2024 16:47:08 GMT-0400 (Atlantic Standard Time) by @yttriumzz for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 15th 2024 at 22:47:08 UTC by @yttriumzz for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31263